-Let us show you how to grow Alyssum from seed using these tried and true techniques.
 Alyssum is an easy-to-grow annual that is both decorative and useful.
-It plays a key role in Companion Planting and can be used as a cover crop to attract insects, smother weeds, and increase fruit set in vegetable beds.
+It plays a key role in companion planting and can be used as a cover crop to attract insects, smother weeds, and increase fruit set in vegetable beds.
+Continue reading below for some tips on how to grow Alyssum from seed.

 Season & Zone